Larisa Shepitko

 Shepitko was also considered one of the most prominent Soviet filmmakers during both the Khrushchev Thaw and the Era of Stagnation.
-The Khrushchev Thaw was a direct response to the limitations that were forced upon Soviet citizens during Stalin’s reign, and essentially marked the inception of an innovative return to the cinematic arts.
+The Khrushchev Thaw was a direct response to the limitations that were forced upon Soviet citizens during Stalin's reign, and essentially marked the inception of an innovative return to the cinematic arts.
 Shepitko's career was cut short in 1979 when she was killed in a car accident while scouting locations for the film Farewell.
 Her husband Elem Klimov created a 20-minute tribute documentary called Larisa to honor her legacy.

 Early life and education

 Shepitko was born in Artemovsk, a town in Eastern Ukraine now known as Bakhmut.
 One of three children, she was raised by her mother, a schoolteacher.
 Her father, a military officer, divorced Shepitko's mother and abandoned his family when Larisa was very young.
 She recalled, "My father fought all through the war.
 To me, the war was one of the most powerful early impressions.
 I remember the feeling of life upset, the family separated.
 I remember hunger and how our mother and us, the three children, were evacuated.
 The impression of a global calamity certainly left an indelible mark in my child's mind."
 Because of this, her work often deals with loneliness and isolation.

 In 1954, she graduated high school in Lviv.
 Shepitko moved to Moscow when she was sixteen, entering the All-Union State Institute of Cinematography as a student of Alexander Dovzhenko.
 She was a student of Dovzhenko's for 18 months until he died in 1956.
 She felt a kinship between their shared heritage and social realist imagery.
 She also adopted his motto, "Make every film as if it's your last."

-Shepitko was the only female filmmaker studying at VGIK at the time.
-In her application interview, board members tried to convince her to take up acting, rather than directing, citing her photogenic looks.
-Shepitko refused and continued to pursue directing.
 Despite working in a very male dominated environment with a historical legacy of primarily male-made films to learn from, she would later state that, "I never tried to take male directors as a model, because I know only too well that any attempt by my female friends, my colleagues—both junior and senior—to imitate male filmmakers makes no sense because it’s all derivative."